MabbottLab/MEGneto/ConfigParams.md

                       <summary>Artpadding</summary>
                       Where: fcp_1_TaskEpoching in artifact detection, setting up the cfg to call “ft_artifact_muscle”
                       <br>
-                      Meaning: Often, artifacts start/end a bit later than what is detected by the artifact detection system.
-Thus artifact padding is used to extend the artifact timeperiod on either side.
+                      Meaning: Often, artifacts start/end a bit later than what is detected by the artifact detection system, thus artifact padding is used to extend the artifact timeperiod on either side
                     </details>
                   </li>
                 </ul>